vishalxl/nostr_console/README.md

       --request <REQ string>    This request is sent verbatim to the default relay.
 It can be used to recieve all events from a relay.
 If not provided, then events for default or given user are shown.
 Same as -q --file    <filename>      Read from given file, if it is present, and at the end of the program execution, write to it all the events (including the ones read, and any new received).
-Same as -f
+Same as -f --translate               This flag, if present, will make the application translate some of the recent posts using google translate.
+Same as -t

   UI Options
       --align  <left>           When "left" is given as option to this argument, then the text is aligned to left.
 By default the posts or text is aligned to the center of the terminal.
 Same as -a